Indian barrier state: American Revolution

-Through the Quebec Act of 1774, the British made the western lands part of Quebec.
-That is, they were to be under the control of the British governors based in Quebec.
-This was one of the Intolerable Acts that eventually led to the American Revolution.
-The western lands were heatedly disputed during the Revolution with the Patriots first gaining control and the British making a recovery in 1780-82.
+Through the Quebec Act of 1774, the British made the western lands part of the Province of Quebec, denying American settlers the opportunity to colonize it.
+This was one of the Intolerable Acts that eventually led to the American Revolutionary War.
+The western lands were heatedly disputed during the Revolution with American Patriot forces first gaining control before the British defeated them in 1780–1782.

 At the Paris treaty negotiations of 1782, the French floated a proposal that would give the British control north of the Ohio River, with the lands south of the Ohio River and east of the Mississippi River divided into two Indian states.
-The state to the southeast would be under American supervision; the state to the southwest would be under Spanish supervision.
+The state to the southeast would be under American supervision.
+The state to the southwest would be under Spanish supervision.
 The Americans rejected the plan.
-The final Treaty of Paris gave the western lands to the United States, with British Canada to the north, Spanish Florida to the south, and Spanish Louisiana to the west.
-The British largely abandoned the Indian allies living in the new nation.
+The final Treaty of Paris gave the western lands to the United States, with the British-controlled Canadas to the north, Spanish Florida to the south, and Spanish Louisiana to the west.

+The British largely abandoned their Indian allies in the Northwest.
 They were not a party to the treaty and did not recognize it until they were defeated militarily by the United States.
-The British promised to support the Indians and sold them guns and supplies and (until 1796) maintained forts in American territory.
+The British continued to support their Indian allies, however, and sold them guns and supplies and until 1796, maintained forts in American territory.

-The long-term British goals were to maintain friendly relations with the Indians, support the valuable fur trade based in Montreal, and prevent low-grade warfare between the Indian tribes and the American settlers.
+The long-term British goals were to maintain friendly relations with the Indians, support the valuable fur trade based in Montreal, and prevent encroachment by American settlers.
 The Confederation Congress of the United States organized the entire region north of the Ohio into the Northwest Territory in 1787, with a mechanism to create new states once an area had gained sufficient population.
 Two years earlier, Congress had passed the Land Ordinance of 1785, which provided a means for the rapid surveying and sale of public lands in the region, thus encouraging organized settlement.